Roshan-Kumar01/ChattingApplication/README.md

 * The Server and Client GUI windows will open, and users can start sending messages to each other.
 * Type your message in the text input field at the bottom and click "Send" or press the Enter key to send the message.
 * Messages are displayed with the sender's name, message content, and timestamp.
-* To exit the application, click the "X" button on the top-right corner of the window or press the "Close" button on the Server window.
+* To exit the application, click the "<-" button on the top-right corner of the window or press the "Close" button on the Server window.

 # Dependencies
 * Java Development Kit (JDK)